Results of Apache OpenOffice 4.0 Logo Survey

 Samer Mansour, a software developer and an engaged citizen in his community in Toronto, aimed for "simple and flat" with his designs, "I had an a-ha moment when I saw another volunteer's flat logo.
 I had learned from design experts at work that thin font is the trend and is appealing to users, so I narrowed it down to put together a wordmark from an Apache licensed font that fit the bill."

 Two of the top-scoring logo proposals came from Kevin Grignon, an OpenOffice contributor and a user experience designer with over 15 years experience designing user interfaces and application graphics.
 In his submissions, Kevin aimed to leverage some aspects of the existing branding, while modifying and enhancing other elements.
 As he explains, "Given the large number of graphic assets that would require updating in a refresh, my submissions retain familiar and recognizable elements including the orb element and logo type layout, which would allow a scaled rollout of the new logo.
-Other elements of the logo submissions were enhanced, including the curvature of the document/gulls or the use of a a stylized feather, a colour palette which harmonizes well with proposed individual product icons, the use of a globe element, and logo type colouring which emphasizes the word "open" - which is our differentiator."
+Other elements of the logo submissions were enhanced, including the curvature of the document/gulls or the use of a stylized feather, a colour palette which harmonizes well with proposed individual product icons, the use of a globe element, and logo type colouring which emphasizes the word "open" - which is our differentiator."

 Michael Acevedo is a college student studying Aviation technology in Florida, how humans and technology interact while the aircraft is in operation and finding ways to improve that relationship.
 He explains his design process as, "I aimed in the design of the new AOO 4 logo for something that was simple (hence why I went with a non capitalized design for the OpenOffice name) yet being something refreshing to reflect the rebirth of Apache OpenOffice.
 The challenge was how to create a logo that could reflect that philosophy yet being respectful and familiar to the outgoing Apache OpenOffice logo.
 Taking that into account, my proposed designs offer just that, something refreshing and simple, while at the same time staying true to the brand and image that has made OpenOffice their default office suite for the last 13 years or so."

 You can see the top scoring design above, by Chris Rottensteiner, a webworker and genetic genealogist from South Tyrol in the Alps.
-He supports the free digital data flow and open elaboration trough FOSS software.
+He supports the free digital data flow and open elaboration through FOSS software.
 "I'm a clean flat style fan and tried to make something without glossy or other "modish" elements: the brand should speak for itself.
 For this second and much better proposal from me I got inspired by Kevin Grignon and the Source Sans Pro font.
 If the consensus is v4 should receive a logo built on the existing version, I would be happy to work on possible improvements.
 P.S.: the work was done in Inkscape (SVG), a piece of software I love."

 This design, and the next one, although they were not top scorers when measured by average score, were the logos that received the most number of "Strongly Like" selections.
 So they had more enthusiastic support than the other logos.
 The above design, from Robin Fowler, takes the traditional gulls element of the OpenOffice.org logo and makes them dynamic, while also suggesting the form of an open book.
 In Robin's words, "My goal for the logo was to take the traditional elements of the OpenOffice logo and give it more of a connection to the software itself.
 I kept the sphere similar to the original, adding a border to make it look more like an app icon.
 My initial idea was to take the birds and use them to form a book.
 The first attempts were fairly crude but I got some valuable feedback from the mailing list and managed to improve it somewhat.
 The feather was added to resemble the new 'Apache era' of OpenOffice."